Linwei94/Linwei94.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Linwei Tao is a first year Ph.D student at The University of Sydney, supervised by A/Prof <a href="http://changxu.xyz/">Chang Xu</a>.
 He received B.Eng degree from Huazhong University of Science and Technology in 2017.
 His research focuses on Uncertainty Estimation and Calibration.
-He also worked as a teaching assistant for COMP5329 Deep Learning and HTIN5005 Applied Healthcare Data Science in USYD.
+He also worked as a head TA for COMP5329 Deep Learning and HTIN5005 Applied Healthcare Data Science in USYD.

 <span class='anchor' id='publications'></span>